Reslan-Tinawi/reslan-tinawi.github.io/_posts/2020-05-11-text-classification-using-sklearn-and-nltk.md

     </a>
 </figure>

-Since we're using a *linear SVM* classifier, we'll try to visualize the weights assigned to the features, and see for each class (category) in our data, what are the features that affect the model's prediction positivly and negatively.
+Since we're using a *linear SVM* classifier, I'll try to visualize the weights assigned to the features, and see for each class (category) in the data, what are the features that affect the model's prediction positivly and negatively.

 Resources about interpreting SVM classifier in `sklearn`:
 - [How does one interpret SVM feature weights?](https://stats.stackexchange.com/questions/39243/how-does-one-interpret-svm-feature-weights/39311#39311)
 - [Visualising Top Features in Linear SVM with Scikit Learn and Matplotlib](https://medium.com/@aneesha/visualising-top-features-in-linear-svm-with-scikit-learn-and-matplotlib-3454ab18a14d)

+Then I'll use [Lime](https://github.com/marcotcr/lime) library to explain individual predictions.

+## Visualizing model's weights:

+## Explaining individual predictions:

+### When the model is performing well:

+### When the model is performing badly:

+# Final remarks: